sanketdeshmukh13/content-management-Tool/README.md

-# content-management-Tool
+# Content_Management_Tool
-# Bharat Intern Task-1 :
-Content Management Tool which is used for add images,videio and text that will be required to create a blog !
+A web page that helps you add text, images, videos, and other elements required to create a blog.